COVID-19 Procedures for Halls

 You will be moving into a new household zone that is already established.
-If you are travelling from a location that is not on the UK travel corridor list, you will be required to self-isolate for 10 days upon arrival.
 You will need to stay within your household zone (except when collecting deliveries from the main entrance), wear a face covering at all times (other than in your room) and try to only use the kitchen at quieter times.

 Please be aware that the other students within the household zone will be able to conduct themselves as ‘normal’.

 Check the self-isolation in halls pages for further guidance.

 Self-isolating household members

 You will also aware that you may be arriving in to a household zone where members of your household are self-isolating with symptoms of COVID-19 or have a positive test.

 In these circumstances the students are self-isolating within their rooms and will need to complete their self-isolation inside their rooms.
 These students are being fully supported and food will be delivered to their doors.
 Housemates within that zone who do not have symtpoms will be self-isolating as a precaution.
 These members can use the kitchen and collect deliveries from the main entrance.

 If you are not required to self-isolate on arrival, then you are able to use the kitchens and leave the halls in line with hall guidance.